is386/gg-vault/README.md

 ## Run the Server

 Navigate to the `server` directory, then run the command `python server.py`.
-By default it runs on port `8080`.
-You can run the client application using any method of rendering HTML files.